 7. Deborah Nowalski Kader:

-Deborah Nowalski Kader was born on 6th August 1980 in San Jose, Costa Rica and is better known by her stage name Debi Nova.
+Deborah Nowalski Kader was born on 6th August 1980 in San Jose, Costa Rica.
+And she is better-known with her stage name Debi Nova.
 She is a singer-songwriter who has collaborated with many artists.
-She had been nominated for 2014 Latin Grammy Awards for the category of Best New Vocal Pop Album for her album SOY.
+Deborah nominated for 2014 Latin Grammy Awards for the category of Best New Vocal Pop Album for her album SOY.
 She currently resides in Los Angeles, America.

 Costa Rica, being a small country has never had its fame known to the outside world.
 The people famous in Costa Rica are people of repute who have strived hard to be the pride of the people of Costa Rica.
 And that is exactly the reason why the people of Costa Rica love their famous personalities and will continue to treasure the rich culture and history of their country.